NodeBE4/opinion/_posts/2022-10-10-EnclavedMicrostate.md

 ----- __878.1__ -----2022-10-15 05:29:54+08:00:

 Also 1960s movie Zulus apparently.
-No really, their war chant is literally ripped straight from Cy Endfield's *Zulu*.
+No really, their war chant is literally ripped straight from the audio of Cy Endfield's *Zulu*.
 They shout 'uSuthu!' when emerging from the forest.

 ### 879: [Musashi (romance) and WWII](https://old.reddit.com/r/badhistory/comments/y41ulq/musashi_romance_and_wwii/), submitted on 2022-10-15 02:44:02+08:00.